iclr-blogposts/2026/_posts/2026-04-27-diffusion-guidance.md

 - **Applications in Physical Sciences:**
   By defining forward operators for PDE residuals, or inequality constraints, guidance can steer the sampler toward solutions that are not only data-consistent but also physically more plausible.

-The approaches we discussed are only a small subset of what’s possible and are meant to provide an intuition of the landscape.
-We see, that there is currently increasing interest in new guidance strategies.
-A particularly exciting avenue is the prospect of learning strong universal priors in the physics domain and leveraging them across a variety of downstream tasks.
+The approaches we discussed, represent just a small part of the full landscape and we see that there is currently growing interest in new guidance strategies.
+A particularly exciting path is the idea of learning strong universal priors in the physics domain and using them across various downstream tasks.